 Skip to main content

-Dark Sky Star Party (GO for Wednesday)
+Dark Sky Star Party (GO for Monday Night)

 See the milky way and galaxies with the unaided eye.
 Point your telescope to find the many dim deep space objects that sprinkle the sky.
 Away from Toronto's light polution, there is so much to see.
 We observe from the Long Sault Conservation area, an hour outside of Toronto.
 We meet around dusk once a month in the parking lot for views only seen in dark sky conditions.
 We hold this event on the first clear night of our week-long window, so the date and time are determined closer to.

-Everyone is invited to join us and Durham Skies on August 25 for stargazing at the edge of Lake Ontario.
-Take a free look through different kinds of telescopes to get close-up views of craters on the Moon and spectacular Saturn and its rings!
-Learn the names of the stars of summer and the constellation patterns they form.
-Peer deep into space and try your hand at spotting faint star clusters and nebulae.
-You can even bring your own telescope along and we'll give you advice on how to use it better.
+Everyone is invited to join us and Durham Skies on June 10 for stargazing at the edge of Lake Ontario.
+Take a free look through different kinds of telescopes to get close-up looks at craters on the Moon, brilliant Mars, magnificent Jupiter with its moons, and the spectacular rings of Saturn.
+Learn the names of springtime stars and the constellation patterns they form.
+Peer deep into space and try your hand at spotting spot faint star clusters and nebulae.

-City Star Party (GO for Tuesday)
+City Star Party (GO for Tuesday night 9:00 PM)

 Hover above the moon like an astronaut and get eye-to-eye with the planets.
 Find colourful stars, star clusters, bright nebulae and even another galaxy.
 Our monthly City Star Party is the place to catch universe from within the city limits at Bayview Village Park.
 If you don't have a telescope then you will find many astronomers who would love to share a view.
 If you are thinking of buying a telescope, viewing with other people's equipment is the best way to make a good choice.
 If you have a telescope or binoculars, please bring it!